 President from 1951 to 1998 and member of the IOC from 1963 - 2006.

 Born 26th October 1918 in Bern (SUI).
 Marc Holder was simultaneously the first city-dwelling skier and the first university undergraduate selected for the Swiss national alpine skiing team.
 A serious accident while training for the World Championships in 1938 put an end to his career as a competitor.
 He then turned to technical and administrative activities.
 From 1939 to 1948, he led the Swiss alpine skiing team, then from 1940 to 1951 became Vice-President and head of the alpine skiing section of the national federation and was responsible for alpine competitions at the Winter Games in 1948.
 Within FIS, he presided over the downhill and slalom committee from 1946 to 1951.
 In 1949, he entered the Council.
-An all-round sportsman, his activities are diverse but always bear the mark of talent: university handball champion, captain of the Bern golf club team for 18 years, a sport which he still practises regularly, as he does tennis and swimming; three times national bridge champion, he has presided over the Swiss bridge Federation since 1944.
+An all-round sportsman, his activities were diverse but always bore the mark of talent: university handball champion, captain of the Bern golf club team for 18 years, a sport which he practised regularly, same as tennis and swimming; three times national Bridge champion.
+He was President of the over the World Bridge Federation Congress from 2001 to 2006.

 Upon completion of his studies at the University of Berne, he became a lawyer, and managed his practice, while at the same time carrying out his functions as juridical adviser to many different bodies, mainly in the food industry.
 Finally, be it the International Olympic Committee, or the Swiss Olympic Committee, these two bodies have never looked to him in vain whenever his help was needed for important tasks.